User Guide

 aggregation

-This determines the way HazImp will aggregate results
+This determines the way HazImp will aggregate the results (table output)

 groupby The exposure attribute that will be used to aggregate results.
 It is strongly recommended to use the same attribute as used for the exposure permutation.